mixpanel/mixpanel-node/readme.md

 Tests
 -----

-    # in the mixpanel-node directory
+    # in the mixpanel directory
     npm install
     npm test